MohamedAbdAlghfar/Ecommerce_amazon/README.md

 This part includes the client-side functionality of the application.
 The controllers for this part are located in the `ClientSide` folder under `Controllers`.

-- Home Page: The home page displays specific products based on the user's gender (men, women, or children).
+-` Home Page`: The home page displays specific products based on the user's gender (men, women, or children).
 It also showcases best-selling products and provides main parent categories for easy navigation.
-- Category Page: This page shows products from a specific category and allows users to filter and sort products by price, brand, or store.
+- `Category Page`: This page shows products from a specific category and allows users to filter and sort products by price, brand, or store.
 It also suggests other popular products in the category.
-- Product Details Page: This page displays all the details and images of a specific product.
+- `Product Details Page`: This page displays all the details and images of a specific product.
 Users can add the product to their cart and proceed with the purchase.
 It also suggests other popular products in the same category.
-- Payment Page: A payment system has been implemented using Paymob and PayPal (work in progress).
+- `Payment Page`: A payment system has been implemented using Paymob and PayPal (work in progress).

 ### Store Admin Panel